captcpt/cse15l-lab-reports/LR-1.md

 [user@sahara ~/lecture1]$
 ```

-By using the argument of "lecture1," the command effectively changed the working directory to /home/lecture1 as seen using pwd.
-By checking with *pwd,* this returns the correct output (not an error).
+By using the argument of `lecture1`, the command effectively changed the working directory to `/home/lecture1` as seen using pwd.
+By checking with `pwd` this returns the correct output (not an error).

 #### ls
 ```bash